 The aim of the tariff suspension scheme is to strengthen the Union’s industrial production capacity, thereby making it easier for its producers to compete with third country suppliers.
 It does not apply to ‘finished’ products.
 ‘Finished’ products are defined as those which:

 Goods for which anti-dumping or countervailing duties are applicable will normally be excluded from granting a suspension or quota.
-Goods which are subject to import prohibitions and restrictions (e.g. Convention on International Trade in Endangered Species (CITES) will also be excluded from this scheme.
+Goods which are subject to import prohibitions and restrictions (for example, Convention on International Trade in Endangered Species (CITES) will also be excluded from this scheme.

 The tariff schemes operate primarily for industrial products and thus the schemes are relevant to manufacturing/processing companies in the chemicals (and allied), micro-electronics (and related) sectors.